Not one byte leaves the machine.

 Not a certified military standard

 This is a genuine three-pass overwrite, not a certified DoD 5220.22-M implementation.
-If your compliance requirement specifically demands that certification, verify it independently before relying on this.
+If a compliance requirement specifically demands that certification, verify it independently before relying on this feature to satisfy it.

 SSDs limit what overwriting can guarantee